mostafa-asg/hugo/content/posts/docker-swarm-golang-services-stack-deploy.md

 ---
-title: "Say Hello to Docker Swarm (Part 2)"
+title: "Docker Swarm (Part 2)"
 date: 2017-10-08T11:50:42+03:30
-draft: true
+draft: false
 ---
 # Introduction
 In the [previous post](https://mostafa-asg.github.io/posts/say-hello-to-docker-swarm/), we 've learned how to create a cluster of